RobinBarta/LPINN/README.md

 When LPINN is useful for your scientific work, you may cite us as:

 [1] M. Mommert, R. Barta, C. Bauer, M. C. Volk, and C. Wagner.
-Periodically activated physics-informed neural networks for assimilation tasks for three-dimensional Rayleigh-Bénard convection.
+Periodically activated physics-informed neural networks for assimilation tasks for three-dimensional Rayleigh-BÃ©nard convection.
 Computers and Fluids, 2024. https://doi.org/10.1016/j.compfluid.2024.106419

 [2] R. Barta, M.-C. Volk, M. Mommert, C. Bauer and C. Wagner.
-Comparing assimilation techniques for pressure and temperature fields in Rayleigh-Bénard convection.
+Comparing assimilation techniques for pressure and temperature fields in Rayleigh-BÃ©nard convection.
 Springer notes on Numerical Fluid Mechanics and Multidisciplinary Design - New Results in Numerical and Experimental Fluid Mechanics XV, 2024.

 and include the licence file in all copies with modifications or other code that uses parts of the LPINN framework.